-Liquidity risk is the risk that the Bank will be unable to meet its payment obligations when they fall due under normal and stress circumstances.
-To limit this risk, management has arranged diversified funding sources in addition to its core deposit base, manages assets with liquidity in mind, and monitors future cash flows and liquidity on a daily basis.
-This incorporates an assessment of expected cash flows and the availability of high grade collateral which could be used to secure additional funding if required.
+Liquidity risk is the risk that the Bank will be unable to meet its payment obligations when they fall due under normal and stressful circumstances.
+To limit this risk, management has arranged diversified funding sources in addition to its core deposit base, manages assets with liquidity in mind, and monitors future cash flows and liquidity daily.
+This incorporates an assessment of expected cash flows and the availability of high-grade collateral which could be used to secure additional funding if required.